MegharanBasith/Document4x/src/assets/Documents/Helpdesk-Documentation/HSK-Requests.md

 > ## **[My Team Request](#all-tickets)**

 - **My Team Request -** It shows all the tickets which is created for the user's team.

+- **Ticket Details Page -** In the ticket details page, there are actions available to take action for the tickets.

+  - **Assign -** Assign action used to assign the ticket for someone.
+The ticket status doesn't change, it remains new.

+  - **Pickup -** Pickup action used to pickup/assign ticket themself.
+The ticket status doesn't change, it remains new.

+  - **Schedule -** Schedule action used to schedule the ticket to start work.
+The ticket status will changed to scheduled.

+  - **Close -** Close action used to close the ticket, once the issue fixed.
+The ticket status will changed to closed.

+  - **Start -** Once the ticket scheduled, the start action will available.
+Start action used when the scheduled ticket work started.
+The status changed to Inprogress.

+  - **ReOpen -** Once the ticket is closed, the Reopen action will available for the ticket creator, if the issue was not fixed, the customer can reopen the ticket.

+  - **Comments -** Can leave normal comments and mentioned comments, the comments were listed in the conversation.

+  - **Notes -** Users can add notes and it will appears in the conversation.